irods/python-irodsclient/README.md

 permissions as a by-product of group ACLs, whereas data objects would not.

-In release v1.1.6, we move to correct this inconsistency by introducing the synonym `<session>.acls` that acts almost identically like `<session>.permissions`, except that the `<session>.acls.get(...)` method does not accept the
+In release v1.1.6, we moved to correct this inconsistency by introducing the synonym `<session>.acls` that acts almost identically like `<session>.permissions`, except that the `<session>.acls.get(...)` method does not accept the